jaspector

 Permitting Office public hours are 8:00 AM to 5:00 PM

-Typical inspection sequence: No public general inspection sequence was found.
+Typical sequence: No public general inspection sequence was found.
 The public MFU materials confirm at least one pre-placement or pre-move condition inspection for used manufactured housing units, and the permit applications indicate inspections occur under permit-specific procedures issued by the office or inspector.

-Cusseta-Chattahoochee County Unified Government Building Permit FAQ
+Common questions about Cusseta-Chattahoochee County Unified Government permits

-Do I need a building permit in Cusseta-Chattahoochee County Unified Government, GA?
+01 Do I need a building permit in Cusseta-Chattahoochee County Unified Government, GA?

 Permits are issued for homes, roofs, sheds, carports, manufactured homes, electrical work, plumbing work, HVAC work, driveways, demolition, utility work, signs, and conditional use approvals tied to certain placements such as manufactured housing.

-How much does a building permit cost in Cusseta-Chattahoochee County Unified Government, GA?
+02 How much does a building permit cost in Cusseta-Chattahoochee County Unified Government, GA?

+Building permit fees in Cusseta-Chattahoochee County Unified Government, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.00 for HVAC, plumbing, and electrical permits.
 Fees are calculated as: Not publicly posted for general building permits.
 Public documents show at least some flat fees and fee components, including a $50 trade permit fee, a $75 conditional use permit fee, and a used manufactured housing inspection fee of base $100 plus mileage at the unified government's mileage rate plus $15 per hour for inspector travel and inspection time..

-How do I apply for a building permit in Cusseta-Chattahoochee County Unified Government, GA?
+03 How do I apply for a building permit in Cusseta-Chattahoochee County Unified Government, GA?

-1. Confirm zoning and, if applicable, conditional use status with the Permitting Office or Planning and Zoning before preparing the permit package.
+To apply for a building permit in Cusseta-Chattahoochee County Unified Government, GA, follow these steps: 1.
+Confirm zoning and, if applicable, conditional use status with the Permitting Office or Planning and Zoning before preparing the permit package.
 2. Download the correct permit form from the Permitting Office page.
 Public forms are posted for building, manufactured home, driveway, electrical, HVAC, plumbing, demolition, utility, and sign permits.
 3. Assemble the required package.
 For a standard building permit, the county checklist requires the completed application, owner authorization if the applicant is not the property owner, Health Department perc approval, septic plans, contractor and subcontractor state licenses, business licenses, liability insurance, two copies of construction plans, elevation certification, and the building inspector's contact information unless the applicant elects the county's designated inspector.
 4. For manufactured housing, complete the conditional use process first when required.
 The published CUP packet instructs the applicant to contact the office for hearing dates, post the required yard sign, publish legal notice, notify abutting property owners, submit a development scheme, and pay the CUP fee before Board review.
 The MFU checklist says the Board of Commissioners approval letter is required before permit processing can begin.
 5. Submit the completed package and pay the required fee.
 The checklists state incomplete applications will not be processed.
 6. The office coordinates prerequisite approvals and reviews.
 The public checklists specifically reference Health Department soil and septic approvals and zoning review.
 7. Once all required information is received, the published checklists state processing may take up to five business days.
 8. After approval, the permit is issued and must be posted on the property before any work begins.

-How long does it take to get a building permit in Cusseta-Chattahoochee County Unified Government, GA?
+04 How long does it take to get a building permit in Cusseta-Chattahoochee County Unified Government, GA?

-How do I schedule a building inspection in Cusseta-Chattahoochee County Unified Government, GA?
+05 How do I schedule a building inspection in Cusseta-Chattahoochee County Unified Government, GA?

-Other cities in Chattahoochee County
+Other jurisdictions in Chattahoochee County.

-View all Chattahoochee County jurisdictions →
+All Chattahoochee County jurisdictions →